coolinmc6/react-tic-toe/README.md

 - Square no longer keeps its own state; it receives its value from its parent Board and informs its parent when it's clicked.
 We call components like this controlled components.

+### Quick Catch-Up
+- Three components: Game (index.js), Board, and Square
+- Board is the most complex and holds the state for the game.
+It says where there is an 'X' or 'O' while Square is just there to render it.
+- Board has a method called `renderSquare(i)` that returns a Square component.
+It is passing down two props:
+  - the first is the value of the square `value={this.state.squares[i]}`
+  - and second is the handleClick method: `onClick={() => this.handleClick(i)}`
+    - CM => why isn't handleClick bound somewhere in the constructor?
+I thought I'd see this line of code somewhere: `this.handleClick = this.handClick.bind(this)`
+    - CM => and while we're on the constructor topic, which is it just `constructor()` and not `constructor(props)`; same with `super()` and `super(props)`?
+I've read somewhere about the difference but I don't remember....worth Googling.
+- Board has three divs with class 'board-row' and each one calls the renderSquare() method:
+`{this.renderSquare(0)}` is for the top left square...so 0 through 8
+- renderSquare(i) requires an argument, which is the number of square or its place in the squares array which was initialized in the constructor with that nifty bit of code to create an array with 9 places, all null
+- handleClick(i) also receives an argument `i`.
+Instead of altering state directly, it creates a constant called squares, an array, is set equal to what is currently in my state:
+`this.state.squares.slice()`
+  - I don't understand what 'slice' does for me.
+It seems to work just fine as `this.state.squares` when I console.log(squares).
+When I console.log(this.state.squares) and the .slice() version is up, the arrays are different...it's like the this.state.squares is always behind one...
+  - they address this somewhat in the next section saying they recommend using the .slice() method to copy state instead of mutating it...which would suggest to me that:
+  `(const squares = this.state.squares) !== (const squares = this.state.squares.slice()).
+OK
+  - I think in the `const squares = this.state.squares` version, I am mutating state

 ## Why Immutability Is Important
+- Re-read this part on [tracking changes](https://facebook.github.io/react/tutorial/tutorial.html#tracking-changes).
+- the biggest benefit of immutability is that it is more easy to determine if the object has been changed or not
+- I should take a look at the immutable.js library

 ## Functional Components
+- We can now delete the constructor from Square.
+Without state, we don't even need to define a whole new class that extends the Component class, we can just create a stateless functional component
+- The biggest changes we did were #1 - the function takes an argument (props) and #2 - we must change the `this.props` to just `props`

 ## Taking Turns